top of page

 FIND A HIDDEN ITEM: You'll need one item to hide for each child.
 The item can be anything espionage or law enforcement related or even a picture of the item.

-What we did was purchase a Nerf N-Strike Elite Jolt Blaster (Green) ($10 each) for each agent and extra darts.
+Nerf N-Strike Elite Jolt Blaster (Green) ($10 each) for each agent and extra darts.
 We put an equal number of spare darts in an evidence bag with the agent's name on it so they knew which gun was theirs by their name on the evidence bag.
 Hide the guns and evidence bags (together) around your party venue for your agents to find.

 nerf1.jpg